Azure/azure-powershell/src/ResourceManager/Reservations/Commands.Reservations/help/Get-AzureRmReservationCatalog.md

 ```

 ### -ReservedResourceType
-The type of the resource reserved
+Specifies the type of the reserved resources in the catalog

 ```yaml
 Type: String